Keyboard shortcuts

 EmailService = system "Email Service"

-Solution: Use metadata tags to mark external systems.
+Fix: Use metadata tags to mark external systems clearly:

 // Bad: Everything marked external, no ownership